Why you need a roadmap to retirement

 The idea of being completely debt-free within 10-15 years may seem absolutely impossible to you right now.
 Maybe you’ve lived paycheck to paycheck your whole life and you can’t see how this could ever be achieved.

-When you start taking full responsibility for your life and you’re not blaming your past or your spouse or your circumstances or anything else, you will find a way.
+But, when you start taking full responsibility for your life and you’re not blaming your past or your spouse or your circumstances or anything else, you will find a way.

 Commit to paying off your debt.
 Reduce your spending and increase your income.
 Make it a part of your budget, set a goal date, and put it on your timeline.